MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

     Wait for a few minutes until you see the screen again, it’s done.

-Create a connection to the custom connector
+Step 07: Create a connection to the custom connector
 ===========================================

 1. Still in <https://make.powerapps.com> , in the left menu list, go